AlessioCasco/Automerge/README.md

   * When enabled, AI confidence score analysis is printed to terminal instead of being posted as PR comments.
   * Useful for testing or when you want to avoid cluttering PRs with comments.
   * AI analysis is still performed and logged to terminal.
-* `repos`: List of repositories to process for standard automerge (required).
+* `repos`: List of repositories to process for automerge and AI analysis (required).
   * These repositories are processed for standard merge and planning logic.
-  * Can be empty to disable standard processing while keeping AI analysis.
-  * When empty, prints "No repositories configured, skipping pull request processing".
-* `ai_repos`: List of repositories to process with AI analysis (optional).
-  * These repositories are processed with AI analysis when PRs have diffs.
+  * If `enable_ai_confidence_score` is enabled, AI analysis is performed for these repositories when PRs have diffs.
-  * AI analysis is performed during the standard processing cycle.
-  * Useful for repositories that need AI-powered confidence scoring.
+  * Can be empty to disable all processing.
 * `ai_provider`: Choose the AI provider for confidence score calculation (default: "github").
   * Options: "github" (GitHub Copilot via proxy) or "claude-code" (Claude Code direct API).
   * Required when `enable_ai_confidence_score` is enabled.